Technicolor Creative Studios: 2022 Full Year Results and business update

 2022 Full Year Results and business update

-PARIS (FRANCE), March 10, 2023 – Technicolor Creative Studios (Euronext Paris: TCHCS) (the “Company”) today announced its Full Year unaudited 2022 financial results1.
+PARIS (FRANCE), March 10, 2023 – Technicolor Creative Studios TCHCS (the "Company") today announced its Full Year unaudited 2022 financial results1.

 -